aws/aws-database-encryption-sdk-dynamodb/specification/changes/2024-02-29-encryption-context/change.md

 If any SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT attribute is configured, then the primary partition and sort keys must also be SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT.

+If any SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT attribute is configured,
+- All SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT attributes will be included in the encryption context
-In such a case, all SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT attributes will be available to the Branch Key Selector, and the values of the attributes in the encryption context will be human readable.
+- All SIGN_AND_INCLUDE_IN_ENCRYPTION_CONTEXT attributes will be available to the Branch Key Selector
+- The values of the attributes in the encryption context will be human readable.
 Specifically :

 | Type | attribute value | encryption context value |
 | ----------- | ----------- | ----------- |
 | String | "abc" | "abc" |